Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Methods

 \subsection{Asymmetric Actor Critic}

-Previous research proposed various methods to handle a variable number of observed vehicles~\cite{leurent2019social,huegle2019dynamic}.
-To manage the variability in the number of autonomous vehicles (AVs) within the environment, researchers frequently leverage multi-agent reinforcement learning~(MARL).
-However, existing MARL algorithms possess limitations that render them less effective for traffic management applications, primarily due to \begin{itemize}[leftmargin=*] \item the restriction to a fixed number of agents, which prevents them from being applicable to dynamic real-world traffic scenes and \item the requirement that each agent upholds its policy or critic function, thereby elevating computational and memory demands compared to a streamlined approach utilizing a singular, centralized agent with vectorized calculations. \end{itemize}
+Methods have been proposed to handle a variable number of observed vehicles~\cite{huegle2019dynamic, leurent2019social}.
+To manage the variability in the number of observers (i.e. AVs) within the environment, researchers frequently leverage multi-agent reinforcement learning~(MARL).
+However, existing MARL algorithms possess limitations that render them less effective for traffic management applications, primarily due to \begin{itemize}[leftmargin=*] \item the restriction to a predefined set of agents, which does not apply to real traffic with variable vehicle amount growing with episode length and \item the requirement that each agent upholds its experience buffer, policy, or critic function, thereby elevating computational and memory demands compared to a streamlined approach utilizing a singular, centralized agent with vectorized calculations. \end{itemize}

-In this work, we introduce a novel asymmetric actor-critic model designed to meet the previously mentioned traffic management requirements (see Figures~\ref{fig:policy} and~\ref{fig:critic}.
-Although the state is given to both actor and critic, the policy network does not see the whole state.
+In this work, we introduce an asymmetric actor-critic model to meet the previously mentioned traffic management requirements (see Figures~\ref{fig:policy} and~\ref{fig:critic}).
+Although the same state is given to both actor and critic, each AV does not see the whole state.
 Inputting the state instead of the extracted observation information for each activated AV is beneficial for the vectorized calculation stream.
-Each activated AV can still only attend to its observed vehicles due to the $M_\mathrm{obs}$ input into the cross-attention layers, making the actor critic asymmetric.
+Each activated AV can still only attend to its observed vehicles due to the $M_\mathrm{obs}$ input into the cross-attention layers, making the actor-critic asymmetric.
+By representing each vehicle as an input token of the overall system state rather than an individual agent, as in conventional MARL algorithms, our method can effectively handle infinite-horizon traffic environments with dynamically changing numbers of AVs.